Hearing test – ASSR (auditory steady state response)

 Contraindications

-- diseases/pathologies from the middle ear.
+- diseases/pathologies of the middle ear.